nus-cs2113-AY2021S2/ip/docs/README.md

 ### Adding of Tasks

-Duke allows you to add three different type of tasks in your list:<p>
+Duke allows you to add three different type of tasks in your list:

 - Todo - tasks you plan to do.
-This is denoted as `[T]` in your task list!<br>
+This is denoted as `[T]` in your task list!

 - Deadline - tasks that contains a deadline.
-This is denoted as `[D]` in your task list!<br>
+This is denoted as `[D]` in your task list!

-Event - event you wish to attend.
-This is denoted as `[E]` in your task list!<br>
+- Event - event you wish to attend.
+This is denoted as `[E]` in your task list!

+Note:
-- Duke saves your list of tasks every time you input your command `[Refer to Commands Section to learn more!]` and saves your progress even after you exit the program!
+- Duke saves your list of tasks every time you input your command `[Refer to Commands Summary to see the full list of commands!]` and saves your progress even after you exit the program!

 ### Deletion of Tasks